 With a variety of waves and a relatively developed surf culture, South Africa is a huge attraction for surf tourists around the world.

-of waves and relatively warm weather conditions have earned it the tag of “surfers paradise.”
+South Africa’s 2,000 kilometres of waves and relatively warm weather conditions have earned it the tag of “surfers paradise.”

 Although the surfing scene in Ghana is still relatively small, its uncrowded 550 kilometres of coastline, is an attraction to tourists around the world.

 There are many surf spots in the country, however, the small fishing village of Busua, west of Takoradi, has slowly becoming the country’s surfing capital.
 Surf camps, schools, shops and the likes are springing up across the village.
 Only a handful of surfers in Ghana are locals with most being tourists from around the world.

 Its swells range from two to six feet reaching its highest at eight feet typically around April to September.

-Other surf spots in Ghana like Dixcove, Takoradi, Mutrakni are relatively empty even though they boast of swell sizes of about three to five feet
+Other surf spots in Ghana like Dixcove, Takoradi, Mutrakni are relatively empty even though they boast of swell sizes of about three to five feet.

 The geographic location of Dakar, Senegal exposes it to northern and southern hemisphere swells patterns, which ensures that the city sees decent waves all year round.

 N’gor Island, one of its popular surf spots sees swell sizes of three to 5 feet with its highest at 16 feet and above.

 Over the years, Morocco has transformed to a surfing scene thanks to the influx of surfing tourists from around the world.